Auburn, Milton and Puyallup

 - Demonstrated ability to work with people with sensitivity to cultural and class issues, and a demonstrated commitment to social justice and/or low income housing.

-- Must pass drug screen test.
+- Must pass criminal background check and drug screen test.

 This is a unionized position, represented by Local 8 of the Office of Professional Employees International Union (OPEIU).